TakingItCasual/easymc/docs/getting_started.rst

     python -m pip install ec2mc

-(If the preceding command outputs a SyntaxError, you've installed an incorrect version of Python.)

 To create the script's configuration folder (.ec2mc) under your home folder, run any script command.
 For example::